-6.3.2 Interest rate risk in banking book
+6.3.2 Interest Rate Risk in Banking Book

-Interest rate risk in banking book (IRRBB) normally arises when the repricing and/or maturity schedule of assets, liabilities and off balance sheet positions are not matched, or when the movements of reference interest rates on assets and liabilities are not correlated, negatively affecting net interest income (NII) and/or economic value of equity (EVE).
+Interest Rate Risk in Banking Book (IRRBB) normally arises when the repricing and/or maturity schedule of assets, liabilities and off-balance sheet positions are not matched, or when the movements of reference interest rates on assets and liabilities are not correlated, negatively affecting net interest income (NII) and/or economic value of equity (EVE).

 Primary factors affecting the trend and the level of interest rates include macroeconomic conditions and inflation rates, as well as the monetary policies adopted by the Bank of Thailand and central banks of major countries that may directly affect the trend and level of interest rates or affect the movement of international capital flows and subsequently affect interest rates.
-Moreover, competition among banks to increase or maintain market share on deposits and loans may also narrow the Bank's net interest income (NII).
+Moreover, competition among banks to increase or maintain market share on deposits and loans may also narrow the Bank's NII.

-The Bank manages the exposure of fluctuations in interest rates through policies established by ALCO.
-IRRBB undertaken by the Bank is governed by an established risk appetite that defines the acceptable level of risk to be assumed by the Bank.
-The risk appetite is established by the BOD.
-ALCO is the BOD's delegated committee which reports to the BRCC.
-With the support from ALM under Risk Management and Capital and Balance Sheet Management (CBSM) under Finance.
-ALCO is responsible for the review and monitoring of the balance sheet, business and hedging strategies, the overall interest rate risk profile and ensuring that such risk profile is within the established risk appetite.
-Treasury&Markets is responsible for day-to-day management of exposure and gapping activities, including execution of hedging strategies.
+The Bank manages the exposure of fluctuations in interest rates through policies established by the ALCO.
+IRRBB undertaken by the Bank is governed by an established risk appetite approved by the Board that defines the acceptable level of risk to be assumed by the Bank.
+The ALCO is the Board's delegated committee which reports to the BRCC.
+With the support from Asset and Liability Management (ALM) under Risk Management and Capital and Balance Sheet Management (CBSM) under Finance, the ALCO is responsible for the review and monitoring of the balance sheet, business and hedging strategies, and the overall interest rate risk profile to ensure that such risk profile is within the established risk appetite.
+Treasury is responsible for day-to-day management of exposure and gapping activities, including execution of hedging strategies.

 IRRBB is measured by Economic Value of Equity (EVE) sensitivity which measures the long-term impact of sudden interest rate movement across the full maturity spectrum of the Bank's assets and liabilities.
-It defines and quantifies interest rate risk as the charge on the economic value of equity (e.g. resent value of potential future earnings and capital) as asset portfolio and liability portfolio values would rise and fall in line with changes in interest rates.
+It defines and quantifies interest rate risk as the charge on the economic value of equity (e.g. present value of potential future earnings and capital) as asset portfolio and liability portfolio values would rise and fall in line with changes in interest rates.
 This measure helps the Bank to quantify the risk and impact on capital with the focus on current banking book positions.
 The Bank's EVE sensitivity is computed using the re-pricing gap analysis method to analyse the interest rate movement of assets and liabilities in different time periods.

 The Management Action Triggers (MATs) are set as a pre-emptive measure to control risk arising from the effect on NII effect as well as EVE sensitivity.
-The analytical results of NII and EVE are reported to ALCO, RMC, BRCC and BOD on a monthly basis.
+The analytical results of NII and EVE are reported to the ALCO, the RMC, the BRCC and the Board on a monthly basis.